 16.1 A student may be permitted to revise his/her Course Registration Form within 20 days from the commencement of classes.
 After this period he/she may be allowed to revise Course Registration Form up to 28th day from the commencement of classes on payment of Rs.1,000/- as Course Registration Form revision fee.

 16.2 The students of first semester may be allowed to revise his/her Course Registration Form within 30 days of the last date of enrollment.

 17.1 All post-graduate courses will be designated appropriate course code numbers and will be preceded by suitable alphabets indicating the name of the respective department.

-17.2 A full time student can enroll up to 18 credit hours in a semester and 9 credit hours during summer session.
-However, the Vice Chancellor may relax enrollment up to 2 credit hours for a semester/summer session in special cases.
+17.2 A full time student can enroll up to 18 credit hours in a semester.
+However, the Vice Chancellor may relax enrollment rules up to 2 credit hours for a semester in special cases.

 17.3 Out of the total number of credits referred to the Regulation 6.1, only one credit hour each shall be earned through Seminar and Special Problem.

 17.4 A course can be repeated three times (enrolled four times) at the most.
 The Controller of Examinations office will mention corresponding repetitions in the result notification and the student shall mention repetition status in the Course Registration Form.